Freelance Web Consultant Bournemouth, Dorset

 Web projects come in all shapes and sizes and there is no one solution that fits all criteria.
 Building a new project is a challenge for any team, but there is a lot more to consider when looking to get a project built by a third party company or companies.

-These are some of the major things you will consider when scoping the project
+These are some of the major things you will need to consider when scoping the project

-– How much do you have to budget for each phase of the project
+– How much money do you have to budget for each phase of the project

 – What are the timescales you are looking to complete the project or phases by

-– What is a necessity to be finished by that first deadline or phase
+– What is necessary to be finished by that first deadline or phase

 – User requirements (how do they need to access content)

-Now this is good, you have covered what you perceive to be the big questions, but it leaves your project open to a lot of interpretation by the company or companies building it.
+This is a good start, you have covered what you perceive to be the big questions, but it leaves your project open to a lot of interpretation by the company or companies building it.